-When it comes to retirement, there’s rarely one right answer — especially since the federal government may move targets or use variables that can be confusing.
+When it comes to retirement milestones, there’s rarely one right answer — especially since the federal government may move targets or use variables that can be confusing.

-Case in point: The point at which many people are forced to start withdrawing money from most types of retirement accounts recently was bumped from the year you turn 70½ to the year you turn 72.
-But … the change doesn’t apply to everyone.
+Case in point: The age at which many people are forced to start withdrawing money from most types of retirement accounts recently was bumped from the year you turn 70½ to the year you turn 72.
+But, alas, the change doesn’t apply to everyone.

 What follows is a list of key ages for retirement planning — including the ones for those required withdrawals — with details about who is affected, and how.